Fork0n/minecraft-sound-dubbing/README.md

 **Transform your Minecraft experience by replacing every single sound with your own voice!**

-*Record, dub, and customize all 2700+ Minecraft sounds to create a truly personalized gaming experience.*
+*"dub" all 2700+ Minecraft sounds to create a truly shitty gaming experience.*

+## To anyone who knows textual
+if you happen to know textual and especially tcss/css then consider working on some customization for the interface (my previous attempts resulted in total loss of usability

 </div>

 ---

 ## ✨ Features

-- 🎙️ **Complete Sound Replacement**: Record your voice for all 2700+ Minecraft sounds
-- 🎯 **Easy Recording Interface**: Simple and intuitive recording system
-- 🔄 **Batch Processing**: Record multiple sounds efficiently
-- 🎵 **Audio Management**: Organize and manage your custom sound library
-- 🎮 **Seamless Integration**: Easy installation and integration with Minecraft
-- 🌟 **Quality Options**: Choose your preferred audio quality and bitrate
-- 💾 **Export/Import**: Share your voice packs with friends
+- None! this shit sucks ass
+- a somewhat comfortable sound browser

 ## 🚀 Getting Started

 ### Prerequisites

-- Minecraft installed on your system
+- Minecraft installed on your system (if you want to play, otherwise you only need python >= 3.13 but i guess oler versions will work just fine)
 - Working microphone
-- Sufficient storage space (varies based on audio quality)
+- a shit ton of free time

 ### Installation